Nice to meet you.

 If you get denied at first, set up a savings plan and try again once you have enough money to pay for at least 20 percent of the home out of pocket.

-Small business loans are, unsurprisingly, for anyone who is trying to begin a small business.
+Unsurprisingly, small business loans are available to anyone trying to begin a small business.
 They are either awarded by the Small Business Administration (SBA) or a local bank.

 Banks and lenders only want to grant loans to people they know will pay them back.
 For this reason, it is rather difficult to get a small business loan, especially if you or your business has no history of success.